Ivana Spagna: Career

-In February 2009, Spagna released the EP Lola & Angiolina Project, in collaboration with the Italian singer Loredana Bertè.
+In February 2009, she released the EP Lola & Angiolina Project, in collaboration with the Italian singer Loredana Bertè.
 The first single from this was the rock ballad "Comunque Vada".

-In 2012 Spagna published the English language album, Four, with artists Brian Auger, Eumir Deodato, Dominic Miller, Lou Marini, Gregg Kofi Brown, Fabrizio Bosso and Ronnie Jones.
+In 2012, Spagna released the English-language album Four, featuring Brian Auger, Eumir Deodato, Dominic Miller, Lou Marini, Gregg Kofi Brown, Fabrizio Bosso and Ronnie Jones.

-In 2014 Spagna returned to dance music, releasing the single The Magic of Love and then in 2015 two more singles: Baby Don't Go and Straight to Hell, with a video inspired by The Curious Case of Benjamin Button.
+In 2014, Spagna returned to dance music, releasing the single "The Magic of Love" and then in 2015 two more singles: "Baby Don't Go" and "Straight to Hell", with a video inspired by The Curious Case of Benjamin Button.

-In 2019 Spagna released "Cartagena", a pop song in collaboration with Jay Santos.
-The song sold 200.000 copies, her highest selling single since the late 90s.
+In 2019, Spagna released "Cartagena", a pop song in collaboration with Jay Santos.
+The song sold 200,000 copies, her highest selling single since the late 1990s.